21 Nonprofit Social Media Content Ideas & Inspiration

 1. Educational content

-Here is an example from Big Cat Rescue.
-In this post, they educate the audience on similarities and differences among feline wildlife.
-Someone who has viewed this post might take a specific interest in it and want to learn more.
+Here is an example from Florida Aquarium.
+In this post, they educate the audience with some fun facts about sand tiger sharks.
+Someone who has viewed this post might take a specific interest in it and want to learn more and visit the Aquarium.

 2. Highlight supporters and volunteers